Jarryd-Ross/Jarryd-Ross/README.md

 Currently, most of my experience lies in the fundamentals, OOP and Data Structures and Algorithms.
 I am comfortable working with C, C++, Python, and SQL; languages I have picked up from school work and personal projects.

 Working Experience:
-- C# and .NET environment as software developer at Sunwing.
+- C# and .NET environment as software developer at Sunwing
-- working as a Data Enginneer and DevOps Engineer working at Inuitive.Cloud working as a AppMod Engineer.
+- working as a Data and DevOps Engineer working at Inuitive.Cloud

+Looking mainly for Data Engineering internships, however I am open to back-end and DevOps internships as well.

 📫 How to reach me **jr2ross@uwaterloo.ca**